AdobeDocs/campaign-web.en/help/v8/workflows/activities/split.md

 >[!CONTEXTUALHELP]
 >id="acw_orchestration_split"
 >title="Split activity"
->abstract="The **Split** activity is a **Targeting** activity that allows you to segment incoming populations into multiple subsets based on different selection criteria, such as filtering rules or population size."
+>abstract="The **Split** activity allows you to segment incoming populations into multiple subsets based on different selection criteria, such as filtering rules or population size."

 The **Split** activity is a **Targeting** activity that allows you to segment incoming populations into multiple subsets based on different selection criteria, such as filtering rules or population size.